vilmabezerra/listify/README.md

     UserID: 12151182984
     Name: Vilma

+This file should be located inside Project folder in order to be read.
 User should get the **Token** requested to userconifg.txt file by following the steps bellow:
 1. Access the link: https://developer.spotify.com/console/post-playlist-tracks/
 2. Click on Get Token